 Sri Lanka allows you to hire employees using either an oral or written contract.
-That said, if you’re wondering about the best way to hire Sri Lanka employees, we recommend using a strong written contract that spells out all aspects of employment.
+That said, if you’re wondering about the best way to hire Sri Lankan employees, we recommend using a strong written contract that spells out all aspects of employment.
 You should include information about compensation, benefits, termination requirements, and working hours to stay compliant.
-Also, ensure that all salary and compensation amounts are in Sri Lankan rupees instead of another foreign currency.
+Also, ensure that all salary and compensation amounts are in Sri Lankan rupees instead of another currency.

-If you would rather hire Sri Lanka employees using a probation period, you can as long as you negotiate and agree to the terms before they begin working for you.
+If you would rather hire Sri Lanka employees using a probation period, you can, as long as you negotiate and agree to the terms before they begin working for you.
 Typical trial periods are six months, with a three-month extension if necessary.

 Sri Lanka Employment Compliance Laws